arangodb/docs/3.8/aql/operations-window.md

 | 2021-05-25 07:45:00 | st113   |  20 |           16.5 |         99 |
 | 2021-05-25 07:45:00 | xh458   |  30 |           16.5 |         99 |
 | 2021-05-25 08:00:00 | xh458   |  25 |             21 |        105 |

-In contrast to the ISO 8601 standard week components may be freely combined with other components.
-For example, `P1WT1H` and `P1M1W` are both valid.
-Fractional values are only supported for seconds, and only with up to three decimals after the separator, i.e., millisecond precision.
-For example, `PT0.123S` is a valid duration while `PT0.5H` and `PT0.1234S` are not.